CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 2. Create the environment following the user instructions to build the environment below.
 3. Run the environment following the user instructions to run the environment.
-4. If everything works fine, (we suggest trying to import your dependencies and running simple scripts), then pin the dependencies you just got.
+4. If everything works fine, (we suggest trying to import your dependencies and running simple scripts), then pin the dependencies you just got following the freeze your environment instructions.
-    ```bash
-    TODO
-    ```

 You can then add more dependencies as your project grows following the [instructions to maintain the environment](#instructions-to-maintain-the-environment).

 ## [_DELETE ME_] More details on the setup

 Todo.

-Big acknowledgements to Cresset.
+- Big acknowledgements to Cresset.
-These acknowledgement should also be in the public instructions, not only the template sections.
+    - These acknowledgement should also be in the public instructions, not only the template sections.
+- Describe the Docker image
+- Describe the Docker Compose local deployment option

 ## Instructions to build the environment